-How to revive your lawn after winter
+How to revive a lawn after winter

 Look out for bare spots!

-- SLOW RELEASE: Spring / Summer fertiliser provides a steadier, consistent feed for four months, ensuring your lawn stays lusher for longer
+- SLOW RELEASE: Spring / Summer fertiliser provides a steadier, consistent feed for four months, ensuring your lawn stays lusher for longer.

-- QUICK RELEASE: Spring/Summer fertiliser is a fast-acting fertiliser that works quickly over six weeks to promote immediate healthy growth
+- QUICK RELEASE: Spring/Summer fertiliser is a fast-acting fertiliser that works quickly over six weeks to promote immediate healthy growth.

 Watch out for weeds!

+The next step in how to revive a lawn is taking care of weeds!
 Over the winter, some unwanted weeds may have appeared on your lawn.
 If this has happened in a small patch of your lawn, there are two options to remove these unwanted weeds.
 You can dig these out manually or apply a Feed, Weed and Mosskiller to the unwelcome weeds in your lawn.

 Remove debris and aerate

-Winter gardens across the UK might be covered in debris from branches and leaves.
-Make sure your lawn is clear of debris, as this impedes drainage and soil compaction, leading to unwanted bare patches.
-If your lawn is waterlogged, you can aerate, which will help drainage and increase your soil's oxygen and mineral level.
-There are two different methods of aerating, spiking and pricking, and spiking involves creating holes using a garden fork, which is great for small areas.
-When using the aeration technique of pricking, simply roll the aerating tool along and each sturdy spike will puncture a deep hole to help your lawn breathe.
+If your lawn is waterlogged, you can aerate it, which will help drainage and increase your soil's oxygen and mineral levels.
+There are two different methods of aerating: spiking and pricking.
+Spiking involves creating holes using a garden fork, which is great for small areas.
+When using the aeration technique of pricking, simply roll the aerating tool along, and each sturdy spike will puncture a deep hole to help your lawn breathe.
 To aerate, follow our guide on how and why you should aerate.

 Seed and repair

-Overseeding will repair damaged areas giving you luscious green grass and ultimately bringing your lawn back to life.
+Overseeding will repair damaged areas, giving you luscious green grass and ultimately bringing your lawn back to life.

-Follow the steps below to overseed your lawn;
+Follow the steps below to overseed your lawn:

 - Remove any dead grass, weeds or moss by scarifying/raking the area